 Continuing along the highway, the Three Rivers Museum has Native American structures as well as artifacts on display.
+Explore the "Native Voice" exhibit.

 NATIONAL PARKS PRESERVE AND EDUCATE

 A stop at the Foothills Visitors Center in Sequoia National Park provides more information about the indigenous peoples that lived in the area.
 Head to Hospital Rock to see some of the finest examples of local Native American pictographs.